 July 30 Update: K-State Announces Mask Mandate on All Campuses

 Housing Policies and Procedures

 Will stringent cleaning procedures be in place?

 Housing and Dining Services is implementing cleaning protocols to help reduce the spread of COVID-19.
-Staff will also educate residents about appropriate cleaning methods to reduce the spread of COVID-19 in their assigned spaces, and provide them with cleaning supplies.

 Additionally, the university is investing $1.1 million in Synexis filtration systems, which will be installed in all residence hall rooms with students living together, as well as other common spaces.
 The cutting-edge filtration system kills viruses, bacteria and mold.

 Housing accommodations are determined on a case-by-case basis.
 Once your request has been reviewed, you will be contacted about your status.
 You are strongly encouraged to make your housing request prior to July 15 in order for staff to ensure there is space for granted accommodations.